mrahhal/Konsola/README.md

 * bool (--[param name])
 * enums (-[param name])

-string arrays and flag enums can have multiple values seperated by a comma.
+string arrays and flags enums can have multiple values seperated by a comma.
-For example: "-fe linux,windows" where fe corresponds to a flags enum parameter.
+For example: "-fe linux,windows" where "fe" corresponds to a flags enum parameter.

 And it automatically detects and throws exceptions on command line errors.